This story was originally published by The Washington Post.

 Trauger’s ruling came in a lawsuit filed in May against state election officials by a group of organizations including the American Civil Liberties Union, Campaign Legal Center, the League of Women Voters, Rock the Vote, the American Muslim Advisory Council and the Fair Elections Center.

 The law also would have prohibited registration drives from collecting voter information without consent of the voter, a requirement that Trauger said would have inhibited a core function of the drives: to follow up with voters and encourage them to vote.

 The law would have required those running drives to register with the state, and it would have imposed mandatory attendance at state-sponsored training sessions.
 And it would have required registration drive operators to file sworn statements that they would comply with the law, a “regulatory hoop” that was “particularly without justification,” Trauger wrote, because “the law is the law already.
 No one has to swear to follow it in order for it to apply.”

-The League of Women Voters of Tennessee, along with other democracy groups, filed a federal lawsuit today challenging a new Tennessee law that imposes substantial penalties on groups that foster political participation via voter registration efforts.
+LWV of Tennessee filed a federal lawsuit today challenging a new Tennessee law that imposes substantial penalties on groups that foster political participation via voter registration efforts.

 The League of Women Voters of Tennessee sent a letter to the TN Secretary of State urging him to consider allowing voters who had been purged from the voter rolls to be allowed to vote by provisional ballot